fot/ccdm/AC Bias/README.txt

 ----Welcome to the AC Bias HIT Persistent Plotter Tool----

 Use Instructions
-1) On a WINDOWS machine run the "auto_run.exe" file.
+1) On a WINDOWS machine run the "SSR Dump Analysis Tool.exe" file.
     - exe file launches an ssh session into chimchim to start the script "ac_bias_hit_persistent.py"
     - exe file handles cleanup of launched item on chimchim